All Episodes

 You know what else is a shame?

-Is that all the chestnut trees were killed?
+Is that all the chestnut trees were killed.

-You know, you know the issue with the chestnuts.
+You know the issue of the chestnuts?

 Those used to be the eastern northeast, you know, that was basically the redwoods of this country.